-Mass Shooting Reported At WalMart in El Paso, Texas, Unconfirmed Reports Say 22 Dead, Suspects In Custody
+18 Reported Dead In El Paso Mass Shooting, Alleged Racist ‘Manifesto’ Posted But Its Authenticity Unconfirmed

 A reported 18 people have been injured Saturday morning in a mass shooting attack inside an El Paso, Texas, WalMart store, according to information from KTSM, local NBC affiliate TV station in the Texas border city.

+Police officers on the scene told KTSM that 18 people were dead at the scene of the shooting, but the El Paso police had not officially confirmed that total.
+A CNN report at 1:30 p.m.
+Mountain Time in El Paso said that 22 injuries had been confirmed.

 El Paso Mayor Dee Margo confirmed to KTSM that there were multiple casualties and that suspects had been taken into custody.
 The suspects were “believed to be involved” in the shooting attack, according to the Mayor’s statement.
 Police later said they had one suspect in custody, according to CNN.
-Margo told CNN anchor Wolf Blitzer that there were three suspects in custody.
+But Margo told CNN anchor Wolf Blitzer that there were three suspects in custody.

+Unconfirmed rumors circulated via social media that a “manifesto” associated with the shooter or shooters had appeared on an internet message board, according to independent journalist Scott Stedman, who reported the possibility via Twitter.
+The alleged “manifesto was said to have been posted on the 8Chan message board, a forum for extremist views.

+“The manifesto is 4 pages long.
+It is vile, references white supremacist literature and is filled with seething hatred towards Hispanics and immigrants,” Stedman wrote on Twitter.

 At about 12:40 p.m. local time — which would be 2:40 p.m.
 Eastern Daylight Time, the El Paso mayor’s office confirmed that “multiple people” had been killed and that there were shooters in custody, according to a CNN report.
 There was no further confirmation that shooters were taken into custody, however.
 The exact number of casualties was not clear.
 One unconfirmed report posted via Twitter by El Paso Times photographer Mark Lambie claimed that at least 22 people including four children were dead.

-Note: This story will be updated with further details.